Mycotoxin Affect On The Respiratory System

 Excess toxins or inability to react appropriately to the toxins is thought to irritate, inflame, and open the tight junctions between the epithelial cells that prevents entry of environmental toxins.
 There is a breakdown of protein complexes in these tight junctions that allows entry of antigens, chemicals, and xenobiotics into the circulation which can lead to the formation of autoantibodies.
 These autoantibodies then cause a variety of systemic inflammatory responses through-out the body and a variety of symptoms.
 Mycotoxins appear to be irritating and getting through these tight junction barriers and causing reactions of an acute, subacute and chronic nature.
 This is similar to what is thought to happen in the intestinal tract.

 Symptoms Commonly Seen In An Acute Respiratory Reaction To A Water-Damaged Building

 The respiratory tissues are constantly receiving air from our environment and it is no wonder that they react so quickly and show symptoms immediately or within 24 hours after a sensitive person is exposed to a water-damaged building.
+Over 100 studies conducted in different countries and under different climatic conditions have shown that the occupants of damp buildings are at increased risk of respiratory symptoms, respiratory infections, and exacerbation of asthma.
 Two inflammatory markers that are often high in people with Chronic Inflammatory Response Syndrome (CIRS) or mold illness (really more than mold) are MMP-9 and TGF-beta 1.
 (More data below on these biomarkers.)
 Increases in these markers are associated with respiratory inflammation/irritation/disease.
-There are many herbs and nutrients that can help decrease overall inflammation and lower these markers.
+There are many herbs and nutrients that can help decrease overall inflammation and also lowers these markers.
 See "Healing Inflammation From Mold".

 Some of the more acute and common reactions people with mold sensitivity notice are: